 The journey of motherhood, important things to keep in mind

-Every woman looks forward to motherhood.
-Childbirth is a joy for many mothers; however, are you prepared for maternity?
+Motherhood is a great experience and a thing of joy for many.
+But, are you prepared for maternity?
 Here is a piece on the journey of motherhood and maternal health care.

 Women look forward to motherhood.
 Childbirth is the joy of many mothers; however, are you prepared for motherhood?
 Do you know everything to expect as you walk the path of motherhood?

 Many find themselves caught up in motherhood unprepared and find themselves reading frantically, searching the internet, and researching to find some pieces of information to help them go past the initial shock associated with motherhood and marriage.